Iowa Novice Night 4

 The Presiding Officer is more than just a timekeeper.
 They set the pace, organization, and mood of a chamber.
 To be a new PO-or to be a PO at a high-level competition-can be a risk.
 Their effort is considered when I score.
 Point of order: There is no mathematical pattern as “random” selection for questioning.

-I'm a sophomore and have been a public forum debater since last year.
+I'm a junior and have been a public forum debater for two years.
 My pronouns are she/her/hers.

 Add me to the email chain: my email is email@example.com.